Florida Housing Market Predictions for 2026 & Beyond

 Bordered by the Caloosahatchee River to its east and south and Matlacha Pass to its west, the Cape Coral Peninsula features over 400 miles of navigable waterways—more than any other city worldwide.

 The Cape Coral area is known for its coastal beauty, outdoor recreational opportunities, and relaxed lifestyle.
-Its charming downtown areas, beautiful beaches, and proximity to islands and nature preserves like Sanibel and Captiva Islands make it a popular destination for outdoor enthusiasts and seasonal residents.
+Its charming downtown areas, beautiful beaches, and proximity to islands and nature preserves, such as Sanibel and Captiva Islands, make it a popular destination for outdoor enthusiasts and seasonal residents.
 The area has numerous parks, golf courses, preserves, and water sports activities.

 Cape Coral’s population growth